OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 <img src="Images/Chapters/0x06j/swiftshield_obfuscated.png" width="650px"/>

 After executing `swiftshield` a new directory will be created called `swiftshield-output`.
-In this directory another directory is created with a time stamp in the folder name.
-This directory contains a text file called `conversionMap.txt`, that maps the encrypted strings to it's original values.
+In this directory another directory is created with a timestamp in the folder name.
+This directory contains a text file called `conversionMap.txt`, that maps the encrypted strings to their original values.

 ```bash
 $ cat conversionMap.txt